What is a lung test?

 Methacholine challenge (also known as the bronchoprovocation test) can confirm a diagnosis of asthma.
 In our office, we will administer the challenge by asking you to inhale methacholine.
 It will narrow your airway, and Dr. Ishaaya can document your airway response to the drug.

 Imaging for Your Lungs

-We have experienced radiologists and Dr. Ishaaya to educate you and direct you through the testing and imaging process.
+We have experienced radiologists, and physician and experienced pulmonologist Dr. Ishaaya, to educate you and direct you through the testing and imaging process.

 Computed tomography (CT scan)